celtic426/blog/_posts/2019-12-03-Creating-VSCode-Extension.md

 yo code
 ```

-You will be asked to choose JavaScript or TypeScript and enter your project details.
+You will be asked to choose JavaScript or TypeScript and for a project name.
 This creates a working VSCode extension which you will be able to run straight away.

 ## Developing

-Press 'F5' or click "Run Extension" in the status bar to run the extension.
-This will open a new window which has your extension activated.
+Press _F5_ or go to _Debug ---> Start Debugging_ to run the extension.
+This opens a new window which has the extension activated.
 You can begin testing the pre-built "Hello World" command.

 The main file to get started with is `extension.ts`.
 If you `console.log` something, it will appear in the new window's console.
 You can open the console under _Help --> Toggle Developer Tools_.

-If you want your code to run as soon as VSCode is launched, instead of the default which only runs when your commands are called, then change the `activationEvents` field in _package.json_ to `["*"]`.
+If you want your code to run as soon as VSCode is launched, instead of the default which only runs when your commands are called, consider changing the `activationEvents` field in _package.json_ to `["*"]`.

 ## Getting Inspiration